Packing Lists for Female Travelers

 Great travel guides at Lonely Planet.
 Save the information and store it on a cloud storage service such as Microsoft OneDrive.

 I buy all my camera gear from this company.
 They ship anywhere, and their prices are high.
-The advice is worth the time to talking to them.
+The advice is worth the time to talk to them.

 For me, it’s Nikon for everything.
 My photos for the America’s Cup, in the desert of Cairo and the Artic— this camera, it just works.
 It’s heavy-duty, and I can’t destroy it.
 Even after dropping it, the camera kept working.
 I have lost my lens cover in the Sahara and found it.